LatinScribe/CSC309-Scriptorium/README.md

 - Try running npm rebuild and npm install in the console.

 ## Deploying this project as a production build:
-Simply put, you deploy this project as you would any other project.
-However, we suggest (thought not required) that you run the startup.sh file first before using 'npm run build' and 'npm start' to ensure the database is pre-populated with a starter admin user and the nesscary docker images are prepped as well!
+Simply put, you deploy this project as you would any other Next.js project.
+However, we suggest (though not required) that you run the startup.sh file first before using 'npm run build' and 'npm start' to ensure the database is pre-populated with a starter admin user and the nesscary docker images are prepped as well!